 Austrått can also be mentioned as Østeraat, Østråt, Austaat, Østeraad, and Austråt.
 As it is positioned today, the manor’s layout is attributed to Ove Bjelke, a chancellor for whom it was built around 1656.
 In 1916, the manor house was burned down, and it was restored in 1961.

 Previously, the manor house belonged to a larger property, but it is now an independent land from the manor house.
-The state of Norway owns manor house, owned by Nordenfjeldske Kunstindustri museum, Trondheim.
-From June to August, the manor house is open for public.
+The state of Norway owns a manor house, owned by Nordenfjeldske Kunstindustri museum, Trondheim.
+From June to August, the manor house is open for the public.

 The term “Austrått” is believed to be derived from old Norse terms used to define east direction which could be eastbound or the eastern property.